-- Fully immunize 82% of the state's children by two years of age with all vaccines recommended by the national Advisory Committee on Immunization Practices. - Ensure that all children 24-27 months of age enrolled in licensed child care facilities are fully immunized. - Maintain a zero incidence rate of measles. - Achieve a pertussis incidence rate of 1.0 or less. - Ensure that unaccounted for and wasted doses of project-purchased vaccine do not exceed 4%. - Increase influenza and pneumococcal immunizations of adults aged 65 and over. - Use school-based clinics to ensure that all students in grades K-12 are age-appropriately immunized.
+- Fully immunize 83% of the state's children by two years of age with all vaccines recommended by the national Advisory Committee on Immunization Practices. - Ensure that all children 24-27 months of age enrolled in licensed child care facilities are fully immunized. - Maintain a zero incidence rate of measles. - Achieve a pertussis incidence rate of 2.0 or less. - Ensure that unaccounted for and wasted doses of project-purchased vaccine do not exceed 4%. - Use school-based clinics to ensure that all students in grades K-12 are age-appropriately immunized.

-- Fully immunize 83% of the state's children by two years of age with all vaccines recommended by the national Advisory Committee on Immunization Practices. - Ensure that all children 24-27 months of age enrolled in licensed child care facilities are fully immunized. - Maintain a zero incidence rate of measles. - Maintain incidence rate of pertussis at 1.0 or less. - Ensure that unaccounted for and wasted doses of project-purchased vaccine do not exceed 4%. - Increase influenza and pneumococcal immunizations of adults aged 65 and over. - Use school-based clinics to ensure that all students in grades K-12 are age-appropriately immunized.
+- Fully immunize 83% of the state's children by two years of age with all vaccines recommended by the national Advisory Committee on Immunization Practices. - Ensure that all children 24-27 months of age enrolled in licensed child care facilities are fully immunized. - Maintain a zero incidence rate of measles. - Maintain incidence rate of pertussis at 2.0 or less. - Ensure that unaccounted for and wasted doses of project-purchased vaccine do not exceed 4%. - Use school-based clinics to ensure that all students in grades K-12 are age-appropriately immunized.

-- Fully immunize 84% of the state's children by two years age with all vaccines recommended by the national Advisory Committee on Immunization Practices. - Ensure that all children 24-27 months of age enrolled in licensed child care facilities are fully immunized. - Maintain a zero incidence rate of measles. - Maintain incidence rate of pertussis at 1.0 or less. - Ensure that unaccounted for and wasted doses of project-purchased vaccine do not exceed 4%. - Increase influenza and pneumococcal immunizations of adults aged 65 and over. - Use school-based clinics to ensure that all students in grades K-12 are age-appropriately immunized.
+- Fully immunize 84% of the state's children by two years age with all vaccines recommended by the national Advisory Committee on Immunization Practices. - Ensure that all children 24-27 months of age enrolled in licensed child care facilities are fully immunized. - Maintain a zero incidence rate of measles. - Achieve a pertussis incidence rate of 1.0 or less. - Ensure that unaccounted for and wasted doses of project-purchased vaccine do not exceed 4%. - Use school-based clinics to ensure that all students in grades K-12 are age-appropriately immunized.

-- Fully immunize 85% of the state's children by two years age with all vaccines recommended by the national Advisory Committee on Immunization Practices. - Ensure that all children 24-27 months of age enrolled in licensed child care facilities are fully immunized. - Maintain a zero incidence rate of measles. - Maintain incidence rate of pertussis at 1.0 or less. - Ensure that unaccounted for and wasted doses of project-purchased vaccine do not exceed 4%. - Increase influenza and pneumococcal immunizations of adults aged 65 and over. - Use school-based clinics to ensure that all students in grades K-12 are age-appropriately immunized.
+- Fully immunize 84.5% of the state's children by two years age with all vaccines recommended by the national Advisory Committee on Immunization Practices. - Ensure that all children 24-27 months of age enrolled in licensed child care facilities are fully immunized. - Maintain a zero incidence rate of measles. - Maintain incidence rate of pertussis at 1.0 or less. - Ensure that unaccounted for and wasted doses of project-purchased vaccine do not exceed 4%. - Use school-based clinics to ensure that all students in grades K-12 are age-appropriately immunized.

-- Fully immunize 86% of the state's children by two years age with all vaccines recommended by the national Advisory Committee on Immunization Practices. - Ensure that all children 24-27 months of age enrolled in licensed child care facilities are fully immunized. - Maintain a zero incidence rate of measles. - Maintain incidence rate of pertussis at 1.0 or less. - Ensure that unaccounted for and wasted doses of project-purchased vaccine do not exceed 4%. - Increase influenza and pneumococcal immunizations of adults aged 65 and over. - Use school-based clinics to ensure that all students in grades K-12 are age-appropriately immunized.
+- Fully immunize 85% of the state's children by two years age with all vaccines recommended by the national Advisory Committee on Immunization Practices. - Ensure that all children 24-27 months of age enrolled in licensed child care facilities are fully immunized. - Maintain a zero incidence rate of measles. - Maintain incidence rate of pertussis at 1.0 or less. - Ensure that unaccounted for and wasted doses of project-purchased vaccine do not exceed 4%. - Use school-based clinics to ensure that all students in grades K-12 are age-appropriately immunized.